benja-opazo/dns-cloudflare-mpy/README.md

 - `uv`
 - A Microcontroller with [Micropython](https://micropython.org/) installed

+To install Micropython on your board, follow the [official instructions](https://micropython.org/download/ESP32_GENERIC/).
+For better compatibility use the `ESP32_GENERIC` build with the **V1.24.1** firmware.
+For more information, check the note below and the [Troubleshooting](#troubleshooting) section.

 > [!IMPORTANT]
 > **Firmware version matters:** On ESP32 boards **without PSRAM** (e.g. WROOM-32),
 > MicroPython **v1.25+** (ESP-IDF 5.4/5.5) breaks all HTTPS/TLS, so Cloudflare updates